Road pricing in the Benelux

 BIVEC-GIBET celebrated its 40th anniversary with a jubilee conference on May 8, 2019.
 This jubilee conference focussed on the topic of road pricing in the Benelux.
 The conference targeted a broad spectrum of stakeholders interested in this topic.

 At this conference, BIVEC-GIBET presented it's jubilee book "Road pricing in Benelux.
 Towards an efficient and sustainable use of road infrastructure: Theory, Application and Policy".
 In this book, fifteen researchers and experts explain various aspects of road pricing.
-The book can be downloaded beneath.
+The book and two presenatations of the conference can be downloaded beneath.

 Steering mobility through road pricing - charging the use of road infrastructure - has been a regular topic in public and political debate in recent years.
 Due to problems such as congestion and climate change, road pricing has become a very topical subject now.
 Furthermore, it has always been an important research topic in transport economy.
 On the occasion of its fortieth anniversary, the Benelux Interuniversity Association of Transport Researchers (BIVEC-GIBET) has organized a conference on road pricing in the Benelux House in Brussels on 8 May.